The Alex Navarro wiki last edited by Loganchase on 12/27/13 05:23AM

 - Does a pretty damn good Sylvester Stallone impression.

 - He hates children, as their innocence is a burning reminder that he is unable to experience happiness or joy.

-- The game, " The Gunstringer" features fake review quotes written by him.
-He was asked to contribute the quotes by Dan Teasdale, who he used to work at Harmonix with.
+- The game, The Gunstringer features fake review quotes written by him.
+He was asked to contribute the quotes by Dan Teasdale, who he used to work with at Harmonix.
 Dan now works at Twisted Pixel.

 - Has never owned a Sega Genesis

 - Has stated on the Screened podcast that he hates living.

 - His rap name is JPEG.

 - Has taken it upon himself to review every Nicolas Cage movie.
 You can find his reviews at his Year of the Cage Tumblr blog.